N-Harish/N-Harish/README.md

-## Hi there 👋
+# Hi there 👋, I'm **Harish Natarajan**

-## I'm *Harish Natarajan*  An final year IT engineer graduate who is an ML/AI enthusiast.
+## I'm an final year IT engineer graduate who is an ML/AI enthusiast.
 I've developed machine learning and deep learning wep apps using Flask and deployed them using Docker on Azure and Heroku cloud.
 I also code on Hackerrank where I have a five star in python and problem solving.
 Currently I'm working on Career Advisor using AI.

+### Info
 - 🔭 I’m currently working on **Machine Learning**, **Natural language processing** and **Deep Learning**
 - 🌱 I’m currently learning **Machine learning for Audio data**
 - 👯 I’m looking to collaborate on **Machine Learning** and **Computer vision**